kevingivens/site/content/blog/post3.md

 One could argue that a more direct approach would be to simply show that the variance swap can be approximately replicated using calls and puts.
 I'm guessing the log contract might be used to guide intuition.
 I honestly don't know.

 That being said, the Quantlib implementation is pretty straight forward.
-I directly adapted the variance swap unittests from Quantlib into pyQL (``tests/test_variance_swap.py``)  You can find an example variance swap using the ``ReplicatingVarianceSwapEngine`` in that script.
+I directly adapted the variance swap unittests from Quantlib into PyQL (``tests/test_variance_swap.py``)  You can find an example variance swap using the ``ReplicatingVarianceSwapEngine`` in that script.